mohammedhossam92/alx-system_engineering-devops/0x00-shell_basics/README.md

 seventh for making directory
 8 - mv for moving file form dir to another
 9- rm for removing the file
 10- rm -r for removing dir and its content
+11- cd - go back